 "...an attempt to enable the ordinary reader to follow, with intelligent interest, the course of modern astronomical inquiries… The kind of knowledge it now chiefly tends to accumulate is more easily intelligible–less remote from ordinary experience."

 Source: Preface pp v-viii (Clerke, 1885)

-She was a keen musician, playing both the piano and harp.
-She even wrote books about the rise of the mafia in Italy!
+Agnes loved music and played the piano and harp.
+She also wrote books about the rise of the mafia in Italy!